Destoma/Diamagnetism-from-Maxwells-Equations/diamagnetismFromMaxwellsEquations/README.md

 # How to Use

-To run a simulation, go into the `demos` folder and pick a demonstration.
+To find a simulation, go into the `demos` folder and pick a demonstration.
 In each folder you'll find a `.toml` file, which are this tool's config files.
 Their contents are somewhat self-explanatory, and their parameters can be adjusted freely to configure your simulation.

+To run this simulation, simply enter `PyPIC3D --config demos/DEMONAME/DEMONAME.toml` into the console and press enter (of course, the implementation of this simulation is not at all simple, making its quick-and-easy initialization incredibly convenient).

+The results chosen to be returned from the simulation (via the `[plotting_parameters]` section of the config file) will be sent to a `data/data` directory in the project, whether one already exists or not.
+To view the results, run the `particle_analysis.py` and `field_analysis.py` programs.
+Both take a while to execute, and the plot axis limits must be adjusted manually (for now).
+The `particle_analysis` axis limits in particular must be centered at the origin, as this is the way particle positions are implemented in PyPIC3D.

 ## External B-field Implementation

 It is possible but rather involved to configure an external B-field for your simulation, and doing so is crucial to any demonstration of diamagnetic behavior.
-All demos with an external B-field (all of them except for `two-stream`) have a region at the bottom of their config (`toml`) file dedicated to them.
+All demos with an external B-field (all of them except for `two-stream`) have a region at the bottom of their config (`.toml`) file dedicated to them.
 Here you can add dedicated NumPy filenames whose corresponding files must contain a component of the field as a 3-layer matrix `B_component[x_index][y_index][z_index]`.

 Due to the roughness of creating such a representation of the external B-field, each demo with one of them has a Python file dedicated to the creation of their NumPy arrays.
 So far, I haven't made a methodical way to do this.